rsksmart/rsk-powhsm/CONTRIBUTING.md

 1. The `master` branch is protected and only changeable through pull requests
 1. All tests (unit and integration) must pass
+1. The C linter must pass
+1. The python linter must pass
-1. SonarQube quality gate must be met
+1. The SonarQube quality gate must be met
 1. A project maintainer must approve the pull request
 1. An authorized merger must merge the pull request